 1. Who is the real Donna Wichelman behind the books?

-I’ve been happily married for 36 years.
-We have one married daughter, a two-year-old granddaughter, and one on the way (as of December 2020).
-There is nothing better in this world than spending time with my family outside of writing.
+I’ve been happily married for 39 years.
+We have one married daughter and two grandchildren who are the joy of our lives.
+There is nothing better in this world than spending time with our family.

 b.
 Anything Italian satisfies my palate, especially my own homemade tiramisu and gelato.

 c.
-I start my workdays with a strong cup of French press coffee in a cup, no cream or sugar, and usually have a second one mid-morning.
+I start my workdays with a strong cup of French press coffee in a cup, no cream or sugar, and usually, I have a second one mid-morning.

 4. Why write for the Christian market?